Open ArmsINFO Hub Proudly supported by Defence Bank

 When I finally gave myself the pep talk I needed and took the step to call Open Arms, I spoke with an operator who asked for my basic details and my connection to defence.
-I only needed to supply my partner’s name but hey, if I had of just wanted to talk to someone there and then and debrief on the spot the person on the other end of the line would have been only too happy to have a chat about what I was going through.
+I only needed to supply my partner’s name but hey, if I had just wanted to talk to someone there and then and debrief on the spot, the person on the other end of the line would have been only too happy to have a chat about what I was going through.

 Next, I was put through to an intake clinician who asked about my support needs, the outcomes I wanted and my current situation in terms of things like sleep and appetite.
 They also asked if I was at risk of harm (that was to ensure that I was safe and didn’t need emergency help).